ilg-archived/qemu/README.md

 ## Rationale

-The [GNU MCU Eclipse QEMU](http://gnumcueclipse.github.io/qemu) subproject is a fork of [QEMU](http://wiki.qemu.org/Main_Page) (an open source machine emulator), intended to provide support for Cortex-M emulation in GNU MCU Eclipse.
+The [GNU MCU Eclipse QEMU](http://gnumcueclipse.github.io/qemu) subproject is a fork of [QEMU](https://www.qemu.org) (an open source machine emulator), intended to provide support for Cortex-M emulation in GNU MCU Eclipse.

 ## Changes

-Compared to the original QEMU release, there are many functional changes, including a simplified command line interface.
+Compared to the original QEMU release, there are many functional changes, including a graphical view of the emulated boards, with animated LEDs.

 ## Releases